Genre: Action and Adventure, Thriller

 “Today is the day that everything changes one way or another.”

-That sentiment leads escaped convict Nick (Sam Worthington) onto the ledge of the 21st floor of a New York hotel in the new thriller, Man on a Ledge.
+That sentiment leads escaped convict Nick (Sam Worthington) onto the ledge of the 21st floor of a New York hotel in the new thriller, no rx Man on a Ledge.
 The former inmate is trying to prove his innocence in front of the police and a national media watching his every move.
 The concept sounds like The Fugitive on a skyscraper. but the film is so mundane and lifeless Dr. Richard Kimble himself might have asked for an autopsy.

 Worthington – whose acting skills leave much to be desired – plays a former cop serving a 25-year sentence as the story begins.
 Through an elaborate escape plan, though, Nick runs free hoping to prove that he’s not the jewel thief that he was convicted of being.